 How to use the XMATCH function

-This article demonstrates the XMATCH function introduced in Excel 365.
+The XMATCH function searches for a given value in a range of cells and then returns the values's relative position in the range.
 The XMATCH function is an enhanced version of the MATCH function, it also has better default settings not prone to errors.

 What's on this page